-This hazard relates to an increase of Flight Crew workload as multiple actions are required to perform the RWY21 RNAV(GNSS) MAP.
+This hazard relates to an increase of Flight Crew workload as multiple actions are required to perform the RWY21 RNAV(GNSS) MAP after conducting an ILS.
 This is most likely to be caused by the procedure design constrained by the limited airspace around LBHA, noting the close proximity of LCY and LGW airspace.